vidyasujaya/AIHL/README.md

         - comments
     - CF_OTHERS.csv contains respondents' answers to regarding media satisfaction and comments
     - CF_USAGE.csv contains respondents' AI usage information
+- Treatment Medias
+    - Game prototype:
+        - The web-deployed prototype (playable online) is available via <https://viddev.itch.io/crossroads-a> with the password 'Testing42'.
+        - The game can also be downloaded via the the releases of this repository, or from the following [Google Drive](https://drive.google.com/drive/folders/1wo5ztQHLQSqSSinungieeLLAwEtVqQxy?usp=sharing)
+    - Controls: Control media (infographics and video) are in the controls folder.